Build and automate a serverless data lake using an AWS Glue trigger for the Data Catalog and ETL jobs

 - Go to the Properties tab, and under Advanced settings, choose Events.

-- Choose Add notification and configure a notification with the following settings:
+- Create Event notification and configure a notification with the following settings:

-- Name– Enter a name of your choice.
+- Event name– Enter a name of your choice.
 In this example, it is crawlerlambdaTrigger.

-- Events– Select the All object create events check box to create the AWS Glue Data Catalog when you upload the file.
+- Event typess– Select the All object create events check box to create the AWS Glue Data Catalog when you upload the file.

-- Lambda– Choose the Lambda function that was created in the deployment section.
+- Specify Lambda Function– Choose the Lambda function that was created in the deployment section.
 Your Lambda function should contain the string GlueTriggerLambda.

-See the following screenshot for all the settings.
-When you’re finished, choose Save.
+See the following screenshots for all the settings.
+When you’re finished, choose Save changes.

 For more details on configuring events, see How Do I Enable and Configure Event Notifications for an S3 Bucket? in the Amazon S3 Console User Guide.